countercurrent-time/Thaw/docs/manual.md

 `path_of_your_code` must be in a directory of a problem.

-- gen: The data generator.
+- gen: The specific data generator.
+Checker will run every generator without it.
-- std: The standard code.
+- std: The specific standard code.
+Checker will run every standard program without it.
 - time: customlized time limit.
 - memory: customlized memory limit.
 - seed: random seed for pseudorandom.